-AirTouch gives you a single point of control through a touch screen or app to change the mode from cool, to heat, automatic, or change the set point temperature and fan speed.
+AirTouch gives you a single point of control for 1 or multiple ducted units through a touch screen or app to change the mode from cool, to heat, automatic, or change the set point temperature and fan speed.

 Unlike evaporative ducted systems, reverse cycle systems let you specify a set point temperature for the conditioned air.